NCOIL Adopts Five New Model Laws at Annual Meeting in San Antonio

 Urges the Importance of Protecting Loved Ones

-Belmar, NJ – The National Council of Insurance Legislators (NCOIL) is proud to highlight September as the 20th annual “National Life Insurance Awareness Month”.
-NCOIL focuses on this campaign to serve as a reminder to families of the value of life insurance and encourages them to perceive life insurance as an investment into their families’ security.
+Belmar, NJ – The National Council of Insurance Legislators (NCOIL) is proud to highlight September as the 21st “National Life Insurance Awareness Month.”
+NCOIL applauds this annual initiative that serves as an important reminder to families of the value of life insurance and encourages them to view life insurance as an investment into their families’ financial security.

 Additional information and resources about Life Insurance Awareness Month can be found at https://lifehappenspro.org/life-insurance-awareness-month